temedeus/double-falcon/README.md

 ### `npm run electron`

-Runs the electron application that points to local web server. `yarn start` must be run before this or else there is nothing to show.
+Runs the electron application that points to local web server. `npm start` must be run before this or else there is nothing to show.

 Depending on configuration I've run into issues with starting electron via yarn due to certain files missing.
 As a quick solution I advise to just run `electron .` directly in this path.